yggdrasilradio/templeofrom/README.md

 * "Hot spot" of monsters must have a wall to the left, right, above and below.
 * Use optional yellow walls to denote monster aggro area
 * Include all layers
-* Save edited PSD as map.gif, then _make custom_ to build new version
+* Save edited PSD as /map/map.gif, then _make custom_ to build new version

 Generated levels now will build memory tables sized to the number of monsters/treasures specified.